Skip to content

 }, "tag">

-import { function matchboxFactory<Config extends TaggedTypes | string, TagProp extends string = "tag", R = MatchboxFactory<Config extends readonly string[] ? { [K in Config[number]]: (data: any) => any; } : Config, TagProp>>(config: Config, tagProp?: TagProp): RCreate a tagged union from a record mapping tags to value types, along with associated
+function matchboxFactory<Config extends TaggedTypes | string, TagProp extends string = "tag", R = MatchboxFactory<Config extends readonly string[] ? { [K in Config[number]]: (data: any) => any; } : Config, TagProp>>(config: Config, tagProp?: TagProp): R

 // Create a Light matchbox with On/Off states